-My search for the perfect woodweave blinds started back in 2014 when I was sourcing bamboo blinds for a clients home here in the Highlands.
-On Pinterest I would see all these homes with beautiful woodweave/bamboo blinds that looked very natural, organic, and had beautiful yellowy/grey tones, but no matter how hard I searched, I could not seem to find them in Australia!
+My search for the perfect woodweave blinds started back in 2014 when I was sourcing bamboo blinds for a client, here in the Highlands.
+On Pinterest, I would see all these homes with beautiful woodweave / bamboo blinds that looked very natural, organic, and had beautiful yellowy/grey tones.
+However, no matter how hard I searched, I could not seem to find them in Australia!

-Whilst I did manage to source bamboo blinds for that project, the styles and colours were very limited, and came in typical shades that were very red/orange, or shades of green, blue etc. and not what I had in mind.
+Whilst I did manage to source bamboo blinds for that project, the styles and colours were limited.
+They also came in typical shades that were very red, or shades of green or blue etc. Not what I had in mind!

-Not long after that project, we started our renovation and I was set on these natural woodweave blinds that I’d seen in homes all across America (and on Pinterest!).
+Not long after that project, we started our renovation and I was set on these natural woodweave blinds that I’d seen in homes across America… and on Pinterest!
 The search went on, and on, and on.
-So long that I never ended up getting any blinds for our kitchen and we ended up selling that home and moving to our current home, where we’ve undertaken another full renovation.

-I then decided to get samples from their Urban Naturals range and when those arrived, I knew immediately the search was over!
-They were PERFECT!
+I ordered samples from their Urban Naturals range .
+When those samples arrived, I knew immediately the search was over!
+They were PERFECT.
 And I had choice, as several of the samples were top contenders.

 They really could not be more perfect.
 Slightly translucent, beautiful texture, perfect colour, and super easy to install.
-They were also cheaper than the bamboo Le Blind range which was an added bonus!
+They were also cheaper than their other bamboo Le Blind range, which was an added bonus.

-It had been raining the day I took these pictures, so please excuse our less than sparkling windows, but I just wanted to show you the weave translucency.
-During the day you still get some light through but have absolute privacy, and at night you have privacy but can just slightly make out figures behind it (depending on how bright your interior lighting is).
+During the day you still get some light through but have absolute privacy.
+At night, you have privacy and can only just make out figures behind it (depending on how bright your interior lighting is).

 We mounted our blinds slightly higher than our window, as our ceilings aren’t very high (2.45m) so it helps give the illusion of a higher ceiling, but also because I didn’t want any reduction of natural light when the blinds were fully up.
 Where you mount yours will depend on your window style, ceiling height and the look you’re after.